 This week marks NCRA’s National Court Reporting & Captioning Week, and on the 12th of February the Association inquired of its membership, “Why I Became a Court Reporter/Captioner.”
-Planet Depos followed suit and asked some of our court reporters why they became reporters.
+Planet Depos followed suit and asked a few court reporters why they chose this career path.

 I had never heard of court reporting and, while trying to figure out what I wanted to do when I grew up, was flipping through a college brochure in the guidance counselor’s office.
 I knew it would be business something or other because Calculus and Trig and all of those other crazy courses were not for me.
 I ran across a two-page spread on court reporting and thought, hmmm, I might like that.
 My guidance counselor said, “Oh, you don’t want to do that, the attrition rate is really high.”
 Not being one to back down from something tough, I said, challenge accepted.
 The rest is history.
 Can’t imagine what I’d do if I wasn’t a court reporter.

 MaryJo L., Maryland Reporter

 I was just starting my senior year in high school and had no idea what I wanted to do.
 I was good in Gregg shorthand and typing – though nowhere near as good as Kathy DiLorenzo.
 I was taking all the office courses in school, but I knew I didn’t want to be a secretary.
 I saw a commercial on TV for ICM School of Business in Pittsburgh advertising for court reporting students.
 I called them up, visited them the following week, and they were getting ready to offer what they called Saturday Special classes to introduce people to the machine.
 Interestingly, I remember them trying to talk me out of it, until I took a typing test, and then they were happy to sign me up.